As consumers, we trust the products we use every day will be designed and created in a way that keeps us healthy and

-A personal injury attorney from Moody Law can help you file a product liability claim if you have been injured by a defective product.
+A personal injury attorney from Moody Law can help you file a product liability claim if you have been injured due to a faulty product.
 Additionally, if a loved one has suffered a catastrophic injury or wrongful death as a result of a defective product, you have legal rights.
-Serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City, a defective product or personal injury attorney from our firm can help ensure that you are justly compensated for your suffering.
+Serving Central Florida, with offices in Bartow and Lakeland, FL, a defective product attorney from our firm can help ensure that you are justly compensated for your suffering.
 Call (877) 883-9090 or reach out to us online to schedule a free case review.

 Product Liability Lawsuits